by Art Costa and Bena Kallick, Institute for Habits of Mind

 When considering teacher quality, we are concerned not just for what we observe in the moment.
 We are also concerned about whether the teacher has the more enduring habits that will serve them well as they continue to learn, grow and respond positively to change.

 Attending to the whole teacher, we suggest evidence of the growth and development of these habits can be collected by triangulating data between self-observation, peer observation, and administrator observation.
 Many schools have developed surveys, group process observation tools, and journals to offer data regarding the habits.

-This data should be weighed as significantly as that of student performance.
+This data–which can reflect and promote teacher capacity–should be weighed as significantly as that of student performance.
 It is data about how effectively teachers are continuous learners who can both give and receive feedback to further their own growth as well as the growth of the professional community.

 After all, isn’t evaluation about improving and growing–not punishing?

 Categories Of Teacher Needs

 - Cognitive: Teachers must be cognitively and emotionally challenged, continually planning for, engaging in and reflecting on learning experiences

 - Physical: Teachers must feel safe, secure, healthy, fit, resilient and strong

 - Emotional: Teachers must be stress free, in a trustful, non-evaluative environment